webmad1019-1/w4d2/README.md

 - Review over Mongo queries
 - Develop a basic website using Express

+# Tomorrow - day w4d3

+- Work with server side templating
+- Using database helper libraries like Mongoose

 # Goals

 - Understand how databases provide a persistence layer